 - the unacknowledged use of materials prepared by another person or agency engaged in the selling or distributing of term papers or other academic materials; or

-In an instance where there has been a violation of the principles of academic honesty, the instructor may choose to follow one or more of a number of possible alternatives including but not limited to: (1) automatic failure of the work; (2) automatic failure of the entire course; (3) recommending expulsion from the degree program; or (4) recommending expulsion from the College.
+In an instance where there has been a violation of the principles of academic honesty, the instructor may choose to follow one or more of a number of possible alternatives including, but not limited to, the following: (1) automatic failure of the work; (2) automatic failure of the entire course; (3) recommending expulsion from the degree program; or (4) recommending expulsion from the University.
 The student may appeal the instructor’s determination in accordance with the Grade Appeal Procedure.

 Upon receipt of additional reported offenses, the AVPSS will formally present the materials in the file to the Committee on Academic Standards for review and recommendation of any additional sanctions beyond those imposed by the instructor.
-The AVPSS will also notify the student that the materials will be the subject of CAS deliberation and will recommend that the student write a letter regarding the offense to the CAS for purposes of clarification, explanation or denial.
+The AVPSS will also notify the student that the materials will be the subject of CAS deliberation and will recommend that the student write a letter regarding the offense to the CAS for purposes of clarification, explanation, or denial.
 CAS review will be held in a timely manner as determined by CAS.
 All faculty members who have reported offenses on the part of the student will be invited to participate in the deliberations.
-In cases where expulsion is recommended, either from the degree program or the College, final authority rests with the Dean of the College.
+In cases where expulsion is recommended, either from the degree program or the University, final authority rests with the Executive Vice President for Academic Affairs and Provost.

 Grade appeal procedure for Interdisciplinary (IND) courses: The "department chair" shall be either the chair of the department in which the instructor is housed, if applicable, or the Core Director, at the discretion of the department chair (if applicable).
 Departmental faculty members of the ad hoc grade appeal committee shall be appointed by the Educational Policy Committee; both divisional deans shall serve; and two members of the Committee on Academic Standards shall be selected.